Is it Possible to Do a 1031 Exchange to a REIT?

 Conclusions & Summary

-A 1031 Exchange is a specific type of real estate transaction that allows an investor to defer their liability on a taxable gain realized from the sale of an investment property.
+A 1031 Exchange is a specific type of real estate transaction that allows an investor to defer paying taxes realized from the sale of an investment property.
 While they can provide major tax benefits, one of the challenges in a 1031 Exchange is finding a suitable replacement property within the defined time constraints.

 As an UPREIT alternative, investors can use their sale proceeds to purchase a fractional share of an asset using the Tenants In Common (TIC) ownership structure.
 Or, they can use the sale proceeds to purchase shares in a Delaware Statutory Trust.
 Both of these qualify for full tax deferral under 1031 Exchange rules.

-1031 Exchanges can be complicated transactions and all investors considering one should consult with their tax advisor, attorney, and/or CPA prior to beginning the process.
+Finally, a note about suitability.
+1031 Exchanges are not suitable for all investors.
+Each investor has their own set of unique financial circumstances, return requirements, and risk tolerance.
+It is always a best practice to work with a tax advisor, financial planner, or tax attorney to ensure the transaction is the right fit for the circumstances.
 In addition, they should always use a qualified intermediary to ensure the transaction runs smoothly and within the designated time frames.
 Otherwise, it could become a taxable event.